 Tips & Care

-- It is important that you continue to keep exercising.
+- It is important that you continue to exercise.

 - Do not consume raw uncooked meat and deli meat.
 These can cause listeriosis, toxoplasmosis and food poisoning.